Jingnan-Jia/segmentation_metrics/README.md

 In 3D image, fullyconnected means 26 neighbor points, while faceconnected means 6 neighbor points.

 If this repository helps you in anyway, show your love ❤️ by putting a ⭐ on this project.
-I would also appreciate it if you cite the package in your publication.
+I would also appreciate it if you cite the package in your publication. (**Note:** This package is **NOT** approved for clinical use and is intended for research use only. )

 #Bibtex